 Mobility of the Future – Fifth-Mode

-M-Five experts have proven their competences in fifth-mode projects and analyses of the future of mobility in several studies e.g. on sustainable mobility in Germany (VIVER), on the future of the automotive industry and on economic aspects of sustainable mobility where they also supported to coint the term of a fifth-mode.
-They combine sound competences in analyses of mobility behaviour and transport policy with understanding of the automotive and other mobility industries and enable to develop new business models for the fifth mode.
+M-Five experts have proven their competences in fifth-mode projects and contributed in several studies on elaborating a vision of sustainable mobility in Germany (VIVER) supporting to coin the term of a fifth mode.
+In two detailed scenarios M-Five has described the transformation to sustainable mobility by 2035 and analysed the growth and jobs impacts of such a transformation as well as the consequences for the automotive industry.
+We combine sound competences in analyses of mobility behaviour and transport policy with our understanding of strategies of the automotive industry and other mobility industries.
+Thus we support our clients to develop new business models for the fifth mode mobility.